nickeubank/ds4humans/_build/html/_sources/40_in_practice/25_writing_to_stakeholders.md

 There's a famous saying in writing [that appears to have first appeared in a 1913 Cambridge Lecture by Arthur Quiller-Couch](https://slate.com/culture/2013/10/kill-your-darlings-writing-advice-what-writer-really-said-to-murder-your-babies.html):

-> If you here require a practical rule of me, I will present you with this: 'Whenever you feel an impulse to perpetrate a piece of exceptionally fine writing, obey it — whole-heartedly — and delete it before sending your manuscript to press. **Murder your darlings.**
+> If you here require a practical rule of me, I will present you with this: 'Whenever you feel an impulse to perpetrate a piece of exceptionally fine writing, obey it — whole-heartedly — and delete it before sending your manuscript to press. **Murder your darlings.**'

 Well, when it comes to data science, you don't have to murder those darling paragraphs about all the messy data you had to clean up, but you *should* shove them in an appendix.